robertmuth/Cwerg/README.md

 * the supported part of the C language is whatever is in `Tests/*c` (this implies that the development is test driven)
 * the canonicalizer is already useful.
 It transforms C programs into equivalents programs that use a smaller subset of the C language.
   For example, canonicalized programs do not use pre/post in-/decrement and do not have for or while loops.
-* no backend yet.
-Hook-up your own (see translate.py for inspiration).
+* no real backend yet.
+Hook-up your own.
   [QBE](https://c9x.me/compile/) might also be a good candidate.
+  `translate.py` is a backend for a fictitious RISC CPU with unlimited registers.
+It does not support `typedef`, post-inc/dec several other syntactical features.

 ## Highlevel Overview